 Another outstanding issue is how the stratospheric variability will respond to climate change and what feedbacks there will be on the tropospheric climate.
-In the extratropics there is currently large uncertainty over the projected response due to the near balance between opposing effects of increased CO2 radiative cooling and increased adiabatic heating from a faster Brewer-Dobson circulation (Ayarzagüena et al., 2020).
-On the other hand, in the tropics a projected weakening of the QBO appears robust (Kawatani and Hamilton, 2013; Butchart et al., 2020; Richter et al., 2022) though, again, there is large uncertainty over the response of the QBO period (Richter et al., 2022).
+In the extratropics there is currently large uncertainty over the projected response due to the near balance between opposing effects of increased CO_2 radiative cooling and increased adiabatic heating from a faster Brewer-Dobson circulation (Ayarzagüena et al., 2020).
+On the other hand, in the tropics a projected weakening of the QBO apthe models require further development to enable then to more accurately predict those surface events and extremes that have

+- 765 pears robust (Kawatani and Hamilton, 2013; Butchart et al., 2020; Richter et al., 2022) though, again, there is large uncertainty over the response of the QBO period (Richter et al., 2022).
 The uncertainties in the QBO response are attributed to inadequacies in the representation (parameterization) of small scale gravity waves within models due to the lack of observational constraints (Richter et al., 2022).
 It has also been suggested that the rudimentary representation of small scale gravity waves in models contributes to the uncertainties in the extratropical response (Kidston et al., 2015).
-Reducing these uncertainties is important since, through the stratosphere's downward influence they can contribute significantly to uncertainties in projections for regional climate (Kidston et al., 2015; Simpson et al., 2018) and extremes (Domeisen and Butler, 2020).
+Reducing these uncertainties is - 770 important since, through the stratosphere's downward influence they can contribute significantly to uncertainties in projections for regional climate (Kidston et al., 2015; Simpson et al., 2018) and extremes (Domeisen and Butler, 2020).

 Finally, for over fifty years it has been recognized that the stratosphere is extremely vulnerable to the effects of human activity (Tuck, 2021), with the well-being of the ozone-layer of particular concern.
-The Montreal Protocol was agreed to safeguard the ozone-layer but a range of human activities such as those causing wild fires (Stocker et al., 2021), speculative geoengineering proposals for mitigating climate change (Tilmes et al., 2018; Smith et al., 2022), space tourism and high altitude leisure flights by dangerously polluting rocket powered hobby aeroplanes (Larson et al., 2017; Ryan et al., 2022), are all likely to affect the variability in the stratosphere and hence surface weather and climate.
+The Montreal Protocol was agreed to safeguard the ozone-layer but a range of human activities such as those causing wild fires (Stocker et al., 2021), speculative

+775 geoengineering proposals for mitigating climate change (Tilmes et al., 2018; Smith et al., 2022), space tourism and high altitude leisure flights by dangerously polluting rocket powered hobby aeroplanes (Larson et al., 2017; Ryan et al., 2022), are all likely to affect the variability in the stratosphere and hence surface weather and climate.
 Potentially this could increase the risk of disastrous extremes and hence there is the need for continued research and monitoring of the stratosphere and new international agreements to regulate human activities that affect stratospheric variability but have little or no societal benefits.

-Competing interests.
+780 Competing interests.
 None

 Acknowledgements.
 This work was supported by the Met Office Hadley Centre Programme funded by BEIS and Defra and by the UK-China Research & Innovation Partnership Fund through the Met Office Climate Science for Service Partnership (CSSP) China as part of the Newton Fund.
 Figures 4 and 11 were kindly provided by Drs Hua Lu and James Anstey, respectively.
-Martin Andrews and Scott Osprey generously provided assistance in obtaining the reanalysis data used in Figures 2, 5, 7, and 13.
+Martin Andrews and Scott Osprey generously provided assistance in obtaining the reanalysis data used in Figs. 2, 5, 7, and 13.